Martin Anderson, RefugePoint’s Director of International Programs Receives the 2020 Child 10 Award

 “Child protection has long been an overlooked or at least an under-resourced component of most responses to refugee situations.
 RefugePoint has worked for several years to develop a team of highly-qualified child protection experts, to respond to emerging needs, and build systems for effective responses in the future.
 Most recently, this has included a significant deployment of child protection experts to the countries along the migrant routes from Africa to Europe.
 These child protection experts help unaccompanied refugee children find lasting solutions and reunite with their families, without having to follow dangerous routes overland and across the Mediterranean.”

-Together with the other nine 2020 Awardees, Martin Anderson will participate in an award ceremony and high-level summit in Malmö, Sweden, in January 2020.
-The summit will be the starting point for the joint work that the Child 10 group will undertake to combat child trafficking and sexual exploitation and abuse on migrant routes to Europe.
+Together with the other nine 2020 Awardees, Martin Anderson participated in an award ceremony and high-level summit in Malmö, Sweden, in January 2020.
+The summit served as the starting point for the joint work that the Child 10 group will undertake to combat child trafficking and sexual exploitation and abuse on migrant routes to Europe.

 “Martin Anderson is a driving force of RefugePoint with his broad experience working with refugees.
 Through his strong commitment to help the most vulnerable children access safe and legal migration paths, Martin and RefugePoint are protecting thousands of minors from undertaking more dangerous migration routes, thereby greatly reducing the risks of child trafficking and abuse,” says Jacob Flärdh, Secretary General of Child 10.

-The ten Awardees will each be awarded a grant of $10,000 as well as a support program to strengthen, develop, and create sustainability in their organizations.
-The Awardees will furthermore join forces throughout 2020 in their advocacy and outreach work to draw attention to and prevent the trafficking and sexual exploitation of children.
+The ten Awardees have each been awarded a grant of $10,000 as well as a support program to strengthen, develop, and create sustainability in their organizations.
+The Awardees will join forces throughout 2020 in their advocacy and outreach work to draw attention to and prevent the trafficking and sexual exploitation of children.